-These Vegan Stuffed Shells are ideal for Food-Prep.
+These Vegan Stuffed Shells are ideal for meal prepping!
 To keep this recipe easier, I prefer cooking the pasta shells in advance (for example in the morning or the night before).
 Then you only need to combine all ingredients for the filling and fill your shells.
 If you’re short on time, you could also make the filling in advance, so the entire dish will be ready to bake, when lunch or dinner comes around.
-I mean nothing’s better than coming home after a long day at work and not worrying about making dinner.
-If you’ll have any leftovers, you can store them covered in the fridge and reheat in the microwave the next day.
-Spooning some extra tomato sauce on top helps to keep them fresh.
+I mean nothing’s better than coming home after a long day at work and there’s no need to worry about making dinner anymore, right?

-These Vegan Stuffed Shells are:
+These Vegan Stuffed Pasta Shells are:

-- Ideal for Meal-Prep to make ahead
+- Ideal for meal-prep to make ahead

 Vegan Stuffed Shells with different Fillings

-Vegan Stuffed Shells with Spinach Cream
+Vegan Stuffed Pasta Shells with Spinach CreamAuthor:

-- 7 oz jumbo pasta shells (gluten-free, if needed) (200 g)
+- 7 oz (200 g) jumbo pasta shells gluten-free, as needed

-Tomato Sauce* (or sub store-bought marinata sauce):
+Tomato Sauce* (or sub store-bought marinara sauce):

 Spinach Cream Filling:

-- 3-4 tbsp vegan parmesan cheese (optional)
+- 3-4 tbsp (3 tbsp) vegan parmesan cheese optional

 Spinach Cream Filling: